-8.2.1 4.2.1 Scheduled Site Visits
+4.2.1 Scheduled Site Visits

 On-site accreditation audits of nonpublic schools will be scheduled on a five-year cycle and will be conducted by a team of trained evaluators under the supervision of a Mississippi Department of Education auditor or other designated staff.
-The scheduled site visit will be conducted at the expense of the nonpublic school.
-The nonpublic school will provide travel expenses (meals, mileage, and overnight accommodations) for assigned evaluators.
 Staff from the Office of Special Education will determine compliance with state and federal special education regulations at no cost to the nonpublic school.